Get

 There’s nothing worse than seeing your cat struggle to throw up the hairball that’s causing him distress.
 You may notice them crying out or getting restless when they feel they are about to vomit.
 You’ll also notice the telltale abdomen contractions and hear the retching sounds.
 They are probably moving around from place to place between each round of contractions.
 You might even see a little puddle of clear or brown liquid that they have thrown up, but no clear hairball.

-If your cat is trying to cough up a hairball several times in a single day but can’t produce it, we recommend calling your veterinarian.
+If your cat is trying to cough up a hairball several times in a single day but can’t produce it, we recommend calling a veterinarian.
 They may have a hairball that’s lodged itself, or they may not have a hairball at all but some other underlying health concern that needs addressing.

-If your cat’s unproductive retching is accompanied by other signs such as lethargy, coughing, diarrhea, bloat, and a refusal to eat, consult your vet as soon as possible.
+If your cat’s unproductive retching is accompanied by other signs such as lethargy, coughing, diarrhea, bloat, and a refusal to eat, consult a vet as soon as possible.
 Rarely hairballs can cause blockages in a cat’s intestinal tract, or it could be a sign of another serious condition.
 Sometimes hairballs can be confused with other more serious conditions like feline asthma.
-Your vet will need to perform a physical examination, bloodwork, and potentially radiography.
+The vet will need to perform a physical examination, bloodwork, and potentially radiography.
 If a hairball has caused an intestinal obstruction then surgery may be required.

 young cat sitting on wooden table with hairball